Traveler. Blogger. Podcaster. Self-taught Spanish speaker.

 If you're wondering how I learned Spanish, I'm autodidacta, self-taught.
 I started with a Spanish language audio course called Learning Spanish Like Crazy (Lessons 1 to 30).

 In fact, you can get a free copy with an Audible trial membership.
 I recommend giving it a try, I don't think I would have become fluent without it.
+And the course is yours to keep even if you decide not to keep the Audible service.

-In the future I'll be posting more intimate details of how I managed to become fluent, but for now that's enough about me.
+In the future I'll be posting more details of how I managed to become fluent, but for now that's enough about me.
 Let's talk about the blog.

 What's this blog all about?